canonical/test_observer/README.md

-# testcase_dashboard
+# Test Observer

-Flutter based dashboard for visualising SRU regression test results
+Observe the status and state of certification tests for various artefacts